 Stewed lentils are a traditional Italian dish, rich in flavor and nutrients.
-The lentils are cooked together with tomato, bacon, sage, onion, celery, and carrot, which give the dish a delicious taste.
-Olive oil and butter are used to make it even more flavorful.
+The lentils are cooked together with tomato, pancetta, sage, onion, celery, and carrot, which give the dish a delicious flavor.
+Olive oil and butter are used to make it even tastier.
 This dish is ideal for a warm and comforting winter lunch.

-Soak the lentils in cold water for a few hours, remove those that float to the surface, drain the rest, and boil them for about an hour and a half.
+Soak the lentils for a few hours in cold water, remove those that float, drain the remaining ones, and boil them for about an hour and a half.

-Heat two tablespoons of oil and a knob of butter in a pan, then sauté the chopped sage leaf with bacon, carrot, celery, and onion.
+Heat two tablespoons of oil and a knob of butter in a pan, then sauté the torn sage leaf with the chopped pancetta, carrot, celery, and onion.

-Add the tomato pulp, season with salt and pepper, and cook for fifteen minutes.
+Add the tomato pulp, season with salt and pepper, and cook for a quarter of an hour.

-Drain the boiled lentils and add them to the pan with the sautéed mixture.
+Drain the boiled lentils and add them to the sauté mixture in the pan.

-Stir, let them absorb the flavors for 10 minutes, transfer to a serving dish, and serve.
+Stir and let it cook for 10 minutes, then transfer to a serving dish and serve.

 Pan